-Ophthalmic oncology is the specialty that deals with the diagnosis and treatment of cancer affecting the eye, cancer of the orbit (eye socket), and cancer of the eyelids.
-This service at UNC is an unprecedented, state-of-the-art, comprehensive cancer-treatment center working in conjunction with the UNC Comprehensive Cancer Center.
+Ocular Oncology is the specialty within ophthalmology that deals with the diagnosis and treatment of cancer affecting the eye, orbit (eye socket) and eyelids.
+The Ocular Oncology service at UNC works in conjunction with the expert team of oncologists at UNC’s Lineberger Cancer Center.

 The Ocular Oncology Service was established in 2001 to provide the most up to date therapy for ophthalmic cancer patients in a caring and supportive atmosphere.
 Through a multi-disciplinary approach, patients are given immediate access to ancillary testing and consultation with radiation therapy specialists, geneticists and a variety of surgical services as needed in order to ensure the highest standard of care.

 Dr. Miguel Materin specializes in intraocular tumors such as ocular melanoma, retinoblastoma, and intraocular lymphoma.
 Dr. Hussam Banna specializes in ocular surface tumors of the cornea and conjunctiva.